shardul523/gwi-assignment/README.md

 8. Create add to cart button on product cards.

 All the goals stated above have been achieved in this project.

+## Improvements being worked upon:

+- Cart state does not get saved and is not preserved across multiple logins
+- A separate Cart page can be built to view and manipulate the cart